Super Cub (novel series): Characters

-In the same class as Koguma, Reiko is tall, with long, black hair and a sense of style.
+Reiko is a reserved and knowledgeable tall girl who is in the same class as Koguma.
 Her father is a city councilman, her mother manages a catering business in Hachiōji, and they both live in Tokyo.
 Reiko lives by herself in a log house the Mukawa area of Hokuto, an area with many vacation homes.
-Her appearance is very reserved and beautiful, in contrast to Koguma's.
-She does very well in school and is good at sports.
+She does perfectly at school, including sports.
+Although her favorite Cub is a restored MD90, it was wrecked during her second year summer vacation to Mount Fuji, and she subsequently acquired a CT110.